CHAPTER ONE – WHAT IS AN ACCESS REQUEST?

 relating to an identified or identifiable natural person (‘data subject’).

 For example, David works as a manager at Silver Bank.
 He has been there for 15 years.
-Silver hold a lot of David’s personal data including:
+Silver holds a lot of David’s personal data including:

 His name and address